People first, technology second

 Our current situation is unique.
 It requires new ways of work and new ways of working with what we have.

-Remote working has long been a choice for many – part of flexible working patterns, or for the self-employed.
+Remote working, or working from home, has long been a choice for many.
+Often through a flexible working arrangement, virtual office or for the self-employed.

-While digital technology has enabled a new world of remote work, it’s up to us to adapt our tools and technology to deliver real outcomes.
+While digital technology has opened up a new world of remote work, it’s up to us to adapt our tools and technology to maintain productivity and deliver real outcomes.
 It’s not enough to watch a webinar or video or participate in an online meeting.
-Remote working requires us to find new ways of working and new ways of working with what we have.
-To engage as teams, expand our thinking and build new knowledge and relationships.
+Remote working requires us to find new ways of working – and new ways of working with what we have.
+To engage as teams, expand our thinking, and build new knowledge and relationships.

-Remote workers are devouring content about new ways of working and working together better.
-Now the challenge is better remote teamwork.
+As remote workers devour content about new ways of working and working together better, the challenge is better remote teamwork.